You’ve worked incredibly hard to be able to open up multiple locations for your business.

-You might even want to consider working with mirco-influencers.
+You might even want to consider working with micro-influencers.
 Think of these people as “local celebrities” that you know people within your service area trust and even want to be like.

 An endorsement from them can go a long way towards strengthening your brand reputation — and increasing your profits.

 It’s certainly no secret that a strong linking plan is a huge part of a successful SEO strategy.

 However, if you’re thinking on a hyperlocal level and have multiple locations, you need to do more.
 As you would with location-based keywords, you should also link to external sites that are relevant to a specific location’s market.

 Maybe you should include a link to a local festival where your brand will have a both.
 Link to an interview you did with another local business.

 Don’t be afraid to ask for links, either.

 You might be surprised by just how many local businesses will be willing to do link exchanges.
 The same goes for posts on social media.

 When you upload pictures to your master account, always ensure that you’ve turned on geolocation services.